cs3110/textbook/basics/debugging.md

     	  x+1

     The [Pervasives](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Pervasives.html)
     module contains many other printing statements you can use.
+We cover some of them in the next section.

 -   **Function traces.** Suppose you want to see the *trace* of recursive calls and returns for a function.
 Use the `#trace`